DEVELOPMENT TOOLS

 6. Other Useful Features

-shopware-cli project tunnel
+shopware-cli project admin-api --output-token

 Anonymized database dumps